home-assistant/home-assistant.io/source/_components/huawei_lte.markdown

   - /components/sensor.huawei_lte/
 ---

-The Huawei LTE router integration for Home Assistant allows you to observe and control [Huawei LTE routers](https://consumer.huawei.com/en/smart-home/).
+The Huawei LTE router/modem integration for Home Assistant allows you to observe and control [Huawei LTE routers](https://consumer.huawei.com/en/smart-home/) or  [Huawei LTE modems](https://consumer.huawei.com/en/mobile-broadband/).

 There is currently support for the following device types within Home Assistant:

-- [Presence Detection](#presence-detection) - a device tracker for connected devices
+- [Presence Detection](#presence-detection) - a device tracker for connected devices.
+Works only for routers
 - [Notifications](#notifications)
 - [Sensor](#sensor) - with device, signal, and traffic information